thomasaugot/thomasaugot/README.md

 <br>

-- Farmhouse Table | Restaurant Website
+- Farmhouse Table | A prototype of a restaurant website integrating Google Maps API as well as a reservation form
 <br> Tech stack: React, SCSS/SASS, Typescript
 <br> Visit it: https://farmhouse-table.netlify.app/